Best High-Yield Savings Accounts of April 2025

 What is a high-yield savings account?

-Most high-yield savings accounts are online savings accounts that must be opened and managed online or with a mobile app.
-Some banks that offer high-yield savings accounts are online only, while others have physical branches that offer traditional savings accounts as well.
+Most high-yield savings accounts are online accounts that must be opened and managed online or through a mobile app.
+These accounts are offered by online-only banks as well as by other financial institutions with physical branches and traditional savings accounts.

-Online banks have lower overhead costs than traditional banks with physical branches, and they typically pass this savings to customers in the form of higher interest rates.
-This savings also allows online banks to offer accounts with low minimum balance requirements and no or low fees.
+Many online banks provide high-yield savings accounts because these institutions have lower overhead costs than traditional banks with physical branches.
+This allows them to pass on the savings to customers through higher interest rates.
+It also enables online banks to offer accounts with low minimum balance requirements and low or no fees.

-Online savings account rates have a long history with rates six to 10 times higher than traditional savings account rates.
-Currently, the average online savings account rate — an annual percentage yield (APY) of 4.40% — is close to 10 times the average savings account rate of 0.45% APY.
+Online banks have a long history of offering accounts with rates that are significantly higher than traditional savings account rates.
+Currently, the highest online savings account rate listed on our website earns an annual percentage yield (APY) of 5.00% — about 12 times the average savings account rate of 0.41% APY.

 How do high-yield savings accounts work?

 High-yield savings accounts pay interest just like traditional savings accounts.
-Interest typically accrues and compounds daily.
+Interest generally accrues and compounds daily or monthly.
 At the end of each month, the total accrued interest for the month is credited to the account, making it available for withdrawal.

 With compound interest, you earn interest on both the original amount and the interest earned from the previous period.
 Daily compounding maximizes interest earnings, but its effect compared with monthly compounding is minor.
-Its effects are a little more apparent on a high-yield savings account due to the higher interest rate.
+That said, its effects are more apparent with a high-yield savings account because of the higher interest rate.

-For example, if a savings account has an interest rate of 5.00%, daily compounding results in an APY of 5.13%.
-For a $10,000 balance over one year, a 5.13% APY would result in $513 of interest, $13 more than what you would earn with a 5.00% interest rate and no compounding.
+For example, if a savings account has an interest rate of 5%, daily compounding results in an APY of 5.13%.
+For a $10,000 balance over one year, a 5.13% APY would result in $514 of interest—$14 more than what you would earn with a 5% interest rate and no compounding.

 Are high-yield savings accounts safe?

-Any savings account that you open at a bank insured by the Federal Deposit Insurance Corporation (FDIC) will be protected up to FDIC coverage limits.
-The FDIC insurance applies regardless of whether the account is opened at a physical branch of the bank or at a website owned by the bank.
+Any savings account you open at a bank insured by the Federal Deposit Insurance Corp.
+(FDIC) is protected up to FDIC coverage limits.
+FDIC insurance applies regardless of whether the account is opened at a physical branch or through the bank's website.

 FDIC and NCUA deposit insurance protects accounts only if the financial institution fails.
-Federal regulations, however, limit your liability for losses on your savings account caused by certain forms of fraud.
-You’re responsible for notifying the bank of an unauthorized withdrawal in a timely fashion.
-Review your bank statements monthly to check for unauthorized withdrawals.
+Federal regulations, however, limit your liability for losses on your savings account caused by certain types of fraud.
+You’re responsible for notifying the bank of an unauthorized withdrawal promptly, so it's important to review your bank statements monthly to check for unauthorized withdrawals.

 Pros and cons of high-yield savings accounts